Natalie Portman: 2007–2015: Career expansion and Black Swan

-2016–present: Jackie and beyond
+2016–present: Jackie and production ventures

 Portman portrayed Jacqueline Kennedy in the Pablo Larraín-directed biopic Jackie (2016), about Kennedy's life immediately after the 1963 assassination of her husband.
 She was initially intimidated to take on the part of a well-known public figure, and eventually researched Kennedy extensively by watching videos of her, reading books, and listening to audiotapes of her interviews.
 She also worked with a dialect coach to adopt Kennedy's unique speaking style.
 David Rooney of The Hollywood Reporter termed it an "incandescent performance" and added that "her Jackie is both inscrutable and naked, broken but unquestionably resilient, a mess and yet fiercely dignified".
 She won the Critics' Choice Movie Award for Best Actress and received a nomination for the Academy Award for Best Actress.
 She also served as producer for the comedy horror film Pride and Prejudice and Zombies, directed by Burr Steers, and starred in Rebecca Zlotowski's French-Belgian drama Planetarium.
 The 2017 experimental romance Song to Song marked Portman's second collaboration with Terrence Malick, which like their previous film polarized critics.
+That year, Portman revealed that she has experienced sexual harassment or discrimination in almost every project she has worked on, despite initially believing she had avoided such experiences.

 In 2018, Portman starred in the science fiction film Annihilation, based on Jeff VanderMeer's novel.
 She played a biologist and former soldier who studies a mysterious quarantined zone of mutating organisms.
 She was pleased to headline a rare female-led science fiction film, and she moved her family near Pinewood Studios during filming.
 For the action sequences, she underwent movement training with the dancer Bobbi Jene Smith.
 Benjamin Lee of The Guardian took note of Portman's "strong, fiercely compelling presence" and commended her for playing the part without unnecessary sentimentality.
 It only received a limited theatrical release and was distributed on Netflix internationally.
 Her next appearance was in Xavier Dolan's first English-language film, the ensemble drama The Death & Life of John F. Donovan (2018), which was termed a "shocking misfire" by Eric Kohn of IndieWire.
 She then starred as a troubled pop singer in Vox Lux, sharing the part with Raffey Cassidy.
 She was drawn to the idea of showcasing the negative effects of fame, and in preparation, she watched documentaries on musicians and listened to the music of Sia, who wrote her songs in the film.
-For the climactic dance routines, she trained with her husband, Benjamin Millepied, who choreographed the sequence.
-It received mixed reviews from critics, but Portman's performance earned unanimous praise.
+For the climactic dance routines, she trained with her then-husband, Benjamin Millepied, who choreographed the sequence.
+It received mixed reviews from critics, but Portman's performance earned praise.
 Comparing it to her performances in Black Swan and Jackie, Robbie Collin of The Daily Telegraph wrote that "this role has a similar audacity and extravagance that few actresses would dare attempt, let alone be allowed to get away with".